 Creating the perfect litter box set up that fits both the needs of you and your cat can be a tedious task, but once you find what works and what doesn’t, it is pretty rewarding.
-Figuring out the type of litter to use, the number of litter boxes to own, the proper location for each, and so many more factors takes a lot of trial and error.
-It all comes down to experimenting with the best practices recommended by cat experts to learn what works for your cat.
+There are a lot of things about the litter set up to tweak to find what works best for your cat.
+One of these is the depth of the litter.

-A small detail that plays a large role in whether or not you may have litter box-related issues is deciding how deep should cat litter be.
-Cat litter should be about 2 – 3 inches deep.
+Litter should be about 2 – 3 inches deep.
+Litter depth is a small detail that plays a large role in whether or not you may have litter box-related issues.
 This depth or around this depth is ideal is because it provides your cat with enough room to cover and bury their waste but there isn’t too much litter where leads to other problems such as creating a mess around the box, wasting money, and other similar issues to arise.

 Problems With Using Too Much Litter